Spain borrowing costs ease at auction, relief may be brief

 "The funding costs have come down significantly, almost 1 percentage point on the 10-year, so it's another hurdle the Treasury has overcome.
 Still, markets expect Spain will request a rescue package at some point," said Luca Cazzulani, deputy head of fixed income at UniCredit.

-(Additional reporting by Robert Hetz and Carlos Ruano; Writing by Fiona Ortiz; Editing by Julien Toyer, Janet McBride and David Stamp)
+(Additional reporting by Robert Hetz; Writing by Fiona Ortiz; Editing by Julien Toyer, Janet McBride and David Stamp)